Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches the NPPES NPI Registry by provider name with optional filters, and differentiates from the sibling tool compliance_fetch_npi_provider by noting it is for when you do not have the NPI number.
+The description explicitly states it searches the NPPES NPI Registry by provider name with optional filters, and distinguishes itself from the sibling tool compliance_fetch_npi_provider by specifying when to use each.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.